Please note: Not all courses are offered each semester

 HSX 021: Observational Drawing for Portfolios

-The most important skill any artist can have is that of observational drawing.
+Observational drawing is the most important skill any artist can have.
 The ability to see three-dimensional objects and translate them into two-dimensional drawings takes practice, patience and good technique.
-In this class, students learn how to look at objects in a new way so they may create pencil sketches, contour drawings and simple perspective renderings to satisfy a variety of art and design portfolio requirements.
-Students will work from still life and various objects that satisfy their individual portfolio needs.
-(Perfect for students applying to Accessories Design, Communication Design, Fine Arts, Illustration, Interior Design, and Textile/Surface Design) Gallery
+Learn how to look at objects in a new way to create pencil sketches, contour drawings and simple perspective renderings for your art and design portfolio requirements.
+You'll work from still life and custom arrangements to satisfy your individual portfolio needs.
+(Perfect for students applying to Accessories Design, Communication Design, Fine Arts, Illustration, Interior Design, and Textile/Surface Design).
+HSX 021 Course Gallery

 HSX 022: Portraits for Portfolios

 Throughout history, the portrait has been a main focus of many great artists.
 The portrait provides emotion and insight about a person, not just what the subject looks like.
 Learn how to create an expressive self-portrait using traditional and experimental drawing materials in just four sessions.
 HSX 022 Course Gallery

 Discover the essentials of watercolor, including brush and paper selection; watercolor paper stretching; flat and granulated washes; dry brush technics; basic color theory as applied to transparent mediums; use of a simplified palette; masking; and corrections and erasures (sgraffito).
 You'll work from direct observation of still lifes and, weather permitting, local city scenes from the neighborhood surrounding FIT.
 HSX 025 Course Gallery